How a California TOD Deed Form Works

 As with other states (like Texas), a California TOD deed does not affect Medi-Cal eligibility because the deed has no effect during the person’s lifetime.
 But, as stated above, the beneficiaries named in the TOD deed must notify the California State Department of Health Care Services if the homeowner received Medi-Cal benefits before his or her death.
 The home may be liable for reimbursement for Medi-Cal expenses paid before the owner’s death.

-How to Create a California Transfer-on-Death Deed
+How to Create a California TOD Deed

 California law is particular about the requirements of TOD deeds.
 Many requirements are inflexible and differ from requirements for other types of deeds (like ordinary quitclaim deeds, grant deeds, and warranty deeds).
 The TOD deed requirements include: